Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Data/EditFeatureAttachments/readme.md

 ## How to use the sample

 Tap a feature to load its attachments.
-Use the buttons to save, delete, or add attachments.
+Tap on an attachment to see options for viewing or deleting the attachment.

 ## How it works